10KSA01/kkb/README.md

 # Todo
 - [ ] find a list of suitable skills
-- [x] find an example game to use as an example - DUOLINGO
 - [ ] list of classes and subclasses - FIELDS AND JOBS
 - [ ] lectures and quizes as quests / ways to get currency
 - [ ] ways to spend currency